-The Associate Degree Nursing Program (A.D.N.)
+The Associate Degree Nursing Program (ADN)

-Nursing is a care-oriented profession requiring a well-educated nurse.
-The curriculum of the Odessa College associate degree nursing program prepares graduates to assume beginning staff positions under supervision as a member of the profession, as a provider of patient-centered care, as a patient safety advocate, and as a member of the health care team.
-Upon successful completion of the licensing examination, NCLEX-RN®, the graduate becomes a registered nurse.
+Nursing is a care-oriented profession requiring a welleducated nurse.
+The curriculum of the Odessa College associate degree nursing program prepares graduates to assume beginning staff positions under supervision as a member of the profession, as a provider of patientcentered care, as a patient safety advocate, and as a member of the health care team.
+Upon successful completion of the licensing examination, NCLEX-RN[®], the graduate becomes a registered nurse.

-Odessa College offers traditional and transition tracks to obtain the associate degree in applied science for nursing.
+Odessa College offers both traditional (daytime) and transition (hybrid - LVN ttto RN) tracks to obtain the Associate Degree in Applied Science for Nursing.
 Both tracks require the same non-nursing courses to complete the degree.
-Traditional students are those without licensure as an L.V.N.
-Traditional students are admitted to the day option.
-The transition track allows the licensed vocational nurse (L.V.N.) to receive credit for selected nursing courses through advanced placement.
 Transition students must currently hold a license to practice nursing as an L.V.N. in the state of Texas.
 Traditional and transition students receive clinical education in various hospitals, health care agencies and community organizations.